 9. How long should I wait before exercising after rhinoplasty?

 Your doctor should give you instructions about exercise after rhinoplasty.
 Many people can begin light activity like walking within a few days of the surgery.
 However, you shouldn’t partake in any strenuous activity for at least four weeks.
 Activities like running can create pressure on your nose, which can cause pain and slow down the healing process.
-If you are interested in learning more, visit Plastic Surgery Info.

 10. Will I see results right away?